-- Prepare an Outline of the Final Report, if requested by the CAM. - Prepare a Draft Final Report complying with ADA requirements and following the latest version of the Final Report guidelines which will be provided by the CAM.
+- Prepare an Outline of the Final Report. - Prepare a Draft Final Report complying with ADA requirements and following the latest version of the Final Report guidelines which will be provided by the CAM.
 The CAM shall provide written comments on the Draft Final Report within fifteen (15) working days of receipt.
 The Final Report must be completed at least 60 days before the end of the Agreement Term. - Submit Final Report in Microsoft Word format or similar electronic format as approved by the CAM.

-- Outline of the Final Report, if requested
+- Outline of the Final Report

 - Draft Final Report

 - Final Report